robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 Mappings used as values are automatically converted to special dictionaries that are used also when `creating dictionary variables`_ in the variable table.
-Values of these dictionaries are accessible as attributes like `${DICT.one}`.
+Most importantly, values of these dictionaries are accessible as attributes like `${DICT.one}`, assuming their names are valid as Python attribute names.
-These dictionaries are also ordered, but with YAML files the original source order is unfortunately not preserved.
+If the name contains spaces or is otherwise not a valid attribute name, it is always possible to access dictionary values using syntax like `&{DICT}[with spaces]` syntax.
+The created dictionaries are also ordered, but unfortunately the original source order of in the YAML file is not preserved.